syf6250/GAET_PU/README.md

 Survey data are publicly available at:
 https://search.gesis.org/research_data/ZA5688

 Other auxiliary files in this folder contain necessary supporting functions.

 ---

+## DETM/

+R scripts for Tables S.7 and S.8.

+- `Liu_Set1.R` – Setting 1 in Tables S.7 and S.8
+- `Liu_Set2.R` – Setting 2 in Tables S.7 and S.8
+- `Liu_Set3.R` – Setting 3 in Tables S.7 and S.8

+Other auxiliary files in this folder contain necessary supporting functions.
+The folder PUEM comes from the supplementary file of https://www.tandfonline.com/doi/abs/10.1080/01621459.2025.2474266

+---